This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • If your business requires one or more licenses, you may need to obtain the relevant licenses first before you can commence your business

 • Register for Goods & Services Tax (GST) if necessary.
-The registration of GST is not mandatory unless your annual turnover exceeds RM500,000.
+Registration for GST is not mandatory unless your annual turnover exceeds RM500,000.
 We can help you register for GST, if you so

-• You will need to decide on your company’s fiscal year end, which can be any date within 18 months from the date of incorporation of your You will need to keep track of your income and expenses (bookkeeping) according to Malaysia accounting standards.
-Depending upon the volume of transactions, we can provide bookkeeping services either on a weekly, monthly, quarterly or yearly accounting basis.
+• You will need to decide on your company’s fiscal year-end, which can be any date within 18 months of your company’s incorporation.
+You will need to keep track of your income and expenses (bookkeeping) according to Malaysia accounting standards.
+Depending Malaysian accounting standards.
+Depending on the volume of transactions, we can provide bookkeeping services on a weekly, monthly, quarterly, or yearly basis.

 Please Corporate Compliance Requirements for further details.